urbanriskmap/docs.petabencana/routes/README.md

 # Data API

-The Petabencana Data API provides a number of endpoints.  \(TODO: More description here\)
+The Petabencana Data API provides a number of endpoints for interacting with the system.
+These are summarised below, full details of the endpoints together with worked examples can be found in the pages that follow.

 ## Summary of Endpoints